ibm-cloud-docs/Cloudant/getting-started.md

     The New Document window opens.

-2. Copy the following sample text and replace the existing text in the new document.
+2. Copy the following sample text and replace the existing text in the new document.<br>

-  *This example is the first sample document*:
+  Use the following sample text for document 1:

   ```json
   {
     "firstname": "Sally",